My primary research interests are centred around the following two broad themes:

 WORK IN PROGRESS:

-An Analysis of cooperation under risk and externalities [preparing for submission]
+Analysis of cooperation under risk and externalities [submitted]

-Abstract: In this paper, we develop a theoretical framework for coalitional games in partition function form with stochastic payoffs, and define a solution concept for stability of this class of games.
+Abstract: In this paper, we develop a theoretical framework for cooperative games under risk and externalities, and propose a new solution concept for stability of this class of games.

 Abstract: We propose a measure of trust.
 Using the core to capture the notions of self-interest, we model the interplays of the three constructs.

 Stable allocation of profit in a Bayesian inventory game [preparing for submission]